Wind of Change (Scorpions song): Legacy

 The song became associated with the Revolutions of 1989 and the Fall of the Berlin Wall also in 1989 and was performed by the Scorpions at the Brandenburg Gate on 9 November 1999, during the 10th anniversary of the Fall of the Berlin Wall.
 In 2005, viewers of the German television network ZDF chose this song as the song of the century.

-"Wind of Change" is featured in the films In Search of a Midnight Kiss (2007), Gentlemen Broncos (2009), The Interview (2014), Love Island (2014) and I.S.S.
-(2024), and the video game SingStar Rocks!
+"Wind of Change" is featured in the films In Search of a Midnight Kiss (2007), Gentlemen Broncos (2009), The Interview (2014), Love Island (2014), I.S.S.
+(2024), and Project Hail Mary (2026) and the video game SingStar Rocks!
 (2006).
 The song can be heard in the opening scene of the action comedy film The Spy Who Dumped Me (2018).
 The song is also featured in television shows Melrose Place, Brass Eye, Chuck, and Peter Kay’s Car Share and Nutri Ventures parody version.

 As of 2022, the Scorpions still perform the song live but with lyrical changes in light of the 2022 Russian invasion of Ukraine.
 The opening lines are changed to "Now listen to my heart / It says Ukrainia, waiting for the wind to change."
 Meine stated, "It's not the time with this terrible war in Ukraine raging on, it's not the time to romanticize Russia."

 In February 2023, the official music video hit one billion views on YouTube.

-During the COVID-19 pandemic, they collaborated with Japanese rock star Yoshiki to perform "Wind of Change" for the documentary film Yoshiki: Under the Sky.
+During the COVID-19 pandemic, the Scorpions collaborated with Japanese rock star Yoshiki to perform "Wind of Change" for the documentary film Yoshiki: Under the Sky.
 This was the first time the band came together to perform the Ukraine version of the song.'
 The performance was later released as a music video on YouTube.

 As of 2024, the Scorpions have changed the opening lyrics again to adopt a more neutral tone, displaying these on the video screens at gigs: "Now listen to my heart, it still believes in love, waiting for the wind to change.
 A dark and lonely night, our dreams will never die, waiting for the wind to change."
+In November 2025, "Wind of Change" hit one billion streams on Spotify.

+Claim of CIA involvement

+"Wind of Change" is the subject of the Pineapple Street Studios podcast Wind of Change, released 11 May 2020.
+Patrick Radden Keefe, a staff writer at the New Yorker and host of the podcast, investigated the allegation that it was written by or connected to the Central Intelligence Agency, citing a rumor originating allegedly from inside the agency.
+In a SiriusXM interview with Eddie Trunk on 13 May 2020, Meine stated "It's a fascinating idea, and it's an entertaining idea, but it's not true at all".
+In December 2020, it was reported that a further investigation would be adapted into a series for Hulu directed by Alex Karpovsky.